-All Board of Trustee meetings for 2022-23 and sub-committee meetings have taken place as scheduled in person.
+All Board of Trustee meetings for 2023-24 and sub-committee meetings have taken place as scheduled in person.

-An audit of skills and training is undertaken formally every year and is monitored informally by the Chair and Link Governor for Training throughout the year as the need arises for additional skills, in order to ensure appropriate expertise and address and perceived areas of need.
+An audit of skills and training is undertaken formally every year and is monitored informally by the Chair of the Board of Trustees throughout the year as the need arises for additional skills, in order to ensure appropriate expertise and address and perceived areas of need.
 The recruitment of new Trustees is undertaken with the skills requirements in mind, to ensure that the Board of Trustees has a breadth and depth of expertise and experience appropriate to its core functions and responsibilities.
-In November and towards the end of the year two Governors stepped down due to a change in circumstances.
-A new Community Governor was appointed with specific skills to strengthen the Board and plan for future succession, and two Parent Governors were appointed.
+Two Governors stepped down during the year due to changes in circumstances, and the terms of office of two other Governors came to an end.
+A new Community Governor was appointed with specific skills to strengthen the Board and plan for future succession.

 Regular updates and data are provided to sub-committees by relevant members of staff (for example: Finance and Operations Director and Deputy Headteachers).
 In addition, the Curriculum Committee receives a regular presentation from a different Head of Department to update them on current issues, developments and initiatives relevant to that academic department.
-The Welfare and Access Committee also began hearing presentations from pastoral staff to update them on current issues, developments and initiatives relevant to the pastoral staff to update them on current issues, developments and initiatives relevant to the pastoral provision within the School.
+The Welfare and Access Committee also began hearing presentations from pastoral staff to update them on current issues, developments and initiatives relevant to the pastoral provision within the School.

-In addition to sub-committee meetings there is a regular dialogue between Trustees and the Academy Trust, via meetings between the Headteacher and the Chair of Trustees, between specific members of staff and Link Governors, and/or individuals offering other specific skills or expertise.
+In addition to sub-committee meetings there is a regular dialogue between Trustees and the Academy Trust, via meetings, between the Headteacher and the Chair of Trustees, between specific members of staff and Link Governors, and/or individuals offering other specific skills or expertise.